aerobless/knowledge/📐 Software Architecture/🐘 From developer to architect.md

   * First Corollary: «If you think you’ve found something that isn’t a tradeoff, it just means you haven’t identified the tradeoff yet»
   * There are no right or wrong answers in architecture; rather, it’s always about tradeoffs
 * **Structural design of software architecture**
-  * Determine what architecture characteristics are present within the problem space.&#x20;
+  * Determine what architecture characteristics are present within the problem space.
   * Do logical component analysis to understand the problem domain.
 * **As an architect, you should think about the artifacts within the architecture in terms of components**
   * Entity Trap: Do not consider every entity as a component, e.g. auction manager, item manager, bid manager.
 Instead consider workflows and identify actors.